-Indicative heritage significance assessment Criteria Indicative assessment community or a cultural group in the ACT the entire ACT community, or a cultural group.
-Formal testing would be required. (f) importance in demonstrating a high degree of creative or technical achievement for a particular period Gascoigne House may meet this criterion for the creative way its design responded to the needs of the clients to deliver a residence suitable for artistic and scientific endeavour. (g) has a strong or special association with the ACT community, or a cultural group in the ACT for social, cultural or spiritual reasons Gascoigne House is important for its strong associations with the arts and scientific communities of Canberra.
-Formal testing would be required to confirm whether the place meets this criterion. (h) has a special association with the life or work of a person, or people, important to the history of the ACT Gascoigne House has a special association with artist and architect Theo Bischoff, who designed many Canberra buildings in private practice and as an employee of the Department of Works (1954-1982).
-The house has a high degree of integrity and is an intact and high-quality expression of his work.
-The house is associated with the life and work of Rosalie and Ben Gascoigne, both important people in the cultural history of the ACT.
-Rosalie, an eminent Australian artist, produced art in the purpose-designed studio attached to the house.
+Indicative heritage significance assessment Indicative heritage significance assessment Criteria Indicative assessment Criteria Indicative assessment community or a cultural the entire ACT community, or a cultural (a) importance to the Gascoigne House is a significant and group in the ACT group. course or pattern of the highly intact representative example of ACT's cultural or natural the modernist style and of the practice Formal testing would be required. history by which architect-commissioned homes (f) importance in Gascoigne House may meet this criterion were designed in Canberra for involved for the creative way its design responded demonstrating a high and visionary clients in the postwar era. degree of creative or to the needs of the clients to deliver a technical achievement for residence suitable for artistic and (b) has uncommon, rare Gascoigne House is a rare and highly or endangered aspects of intact, original home in the modernist a particular period scientific endeavour. the ACT's cultural or style from the postwar era that has not (q) has a strong or special Gascoigne House is important for its natural history been altered.
+It is one of only a few association with the ACT strong associations with the arts and houses designed by Canberra architect community, or a cultural scientific communities of Canberra.
+Theo Bischoff. group in the ACT for Formal testing would be required to A comparative analysis is required to test social, cultural or spiritual confirm whether the place meets this this. reasons criterion. (c) potential to yield Gascoigne House is unlikely to meet this (h) has a special Gascoigne House has a special important information that criterion. association with the life or association with artist and architect Theo will contribute to an Bischoff, who designed many Canberra work of a person, or understanding of the people, important to the buildings in private practice and as an ACT's cultural or natural history of the ACT employee of the Department of Works history (1954-1982).
+The house has a high (d) importance in Gascoigne House is a high-guality degree of integrity and is an intact and demonstrating the exemplar of a modernist house as a class high-quality expression of his work. principal characteristics of of place, demonstrated by characteristics The house is associated with the life and a class of cultural or of the Melbourne Regional style, with a work of Rosalie and Ben Gascoigne, both natural places or objects high degree of integrity. important people in the cultural history of the ACT.
+Rosalie, an eminent (e) importance in Gascoigne House has strong aesthetic Australian artist, produced art in the characteristics.
+However, it is unlikely to exhibiting particular purpose-designed studio attached to the aesthetic characteristics meet the threshold of being valued by house. valued by the ACT